open-telemetry/otel-arrow/CONTRIBUTING.md

 data in this format.

-Exporter and receiver components for the [OpenTelemetry Collector][OTCDOCS] were developed in parallel and are currently maintained in this repository.
+Exporter and receiver components for the [OpenTelemetry Collector][OTCDOCS] were developed in parallel, maintained in this repository through release v0.24.0, and now they are included in release of the OpenTelemetry Collector-Contrib repository.

 - [Exporter][EXPORTER]: Send telemetry data using OpenTelemetry Protocol with Apache Arrow
 - [Receiver][RECEIVER]: Receive telemetry data using OpenTelemetry Protocol with Apache Arrow.